 I grew up in Greenville South Carolina.
 I lived there 22 years of my life.
 Our parents were good loving people.
 When I was a child, my family lived on the corner of an active street and an area designated for “colored” people to live.
 We had a very nice, older gentleman and his wife … More No Why!

 This is a photo of my Aunt Helen from years ago.
 She died at the age of 92.
-Today would have been her birthday.
+The fourth of June would have been her birthday.
 Her senior lifestyle was an inspiration to me now that I am older.
 She was always going somewhere and staying active.
-Until about 12 years before her death, she danced with … More Ten Ways to Make Getting Older More Fun
+Until about 12 years before her death, … More Ten Ways to Make Getting Older More Fun

 Norie is my thirteen year old, black cat.
 As two old gals, we pretty much understand how to live together.
 I have always tried to learn and respect her likes and dislikes.
 I also never try to scare her or lie to her; so she trusts me.
 If I accidentally step on her tail or … More Norie Understands